 I cannot stress this enough!
 Stow EVERYTHING that isn’t bolted or strapped down while in transit!
 Unfortunately, this was a lesson we learned the hard way early on with RVing.

 I assumed the coffee maker and knife block on the counter were both heavy enough that they wouldn’t move… WRONG!
 They both ended up on the floor after doing some damage on the way down.

 Another time, our pantry door popped open while we were on the move, and the olive oil and salt fell out.
 That wouldn’t have been a big deal, but they both opened up and went EVERYWHERE!
 They also mixed with one another in the carpet.
 That was fun to clean up.
 We made the mistake of thinking because they were in a cabinet, they wouldn’t go anywhere… WRONG AGAIN!

-Now we have everything in cabinets kept in plastic bins, and we store the coffee maker, knives, etc. on moving days.
+Now we have everything in cabinets kept in plastic bins like these, and we store the coffee maker, knives, etc. on moving days.
 Live and learn, right?
 Plastic bins should be your BFF when it comes to RVing.
 Use them for everything you can fit into them to keep things contained, especially when you’re on the move with your RV.